Agency Main Banner Content

 Short Term Air Monitoring: IDEM conducted ambient air testing on August 29 in six locations around the city.
 All six ambient air samples were well below IDEM Remediation Closure Guide Residential Indoor Air Screening Levels for PCE and TCE.

-EWA/Mundell Report: IDEM committed to re-sampling three of the homes and the ambient air site due to the levels of contaminants detected as shown in the EWA (Mundell) air sampling report.
+EWA/Mundell 2018 Report: IDEM committed to re-sampling three of the homes and the ambient air site due to the levels of contaminants detected as shown in the EWA (Mundell) air sampling report.
+In addition to 11 homes tested and found to have no vapor intrusion concerns, based on the results of IDEM’s and EWA’s subsequent vapor resampling of the 3 homes, subsurface and/or sewer vapors are not affecting indoor air at any of the sampled locations:

 - EWA/Mundell sampling location #6: IDEM re-sampled this home on August 14.
 No detections of PCE or TCE were found in the indoor air, crawlspace or ambient air.